top of page

 We then pass through "Moose Meadow” - a giant meadow with a pond in its centre - before entering the forest again.
 Early in the season, or after heavy rainfall, the pond in the middle of Moose Meadow can get so large it encompasses the entire meadow and we may be forced to bushwack in very rough terrain along the steep sides of the valley for a short distance before getting back to our normal route.

-Over the Rockslide
+Phase One: Over the Rockslide

 Sometime during the winter of 2018, an avalanche and rockslide occurred which caused major changes throughout the valley, including to our trail.
 As we make our way uphill, we slowly emerge onto a massive rocky debris field.
 While this field has stabilized in that it is no longer sliding, it does present us with very unstable footing.
 We have